47degrees/sbt-microsites/KAZARI_README.md

 js> fullOptGenerate
 ```

 The `fullOptGenerate` task will compile the project, then generate and optimize Kazari's scripts, and finally combine the resulting scripts into a single file. `fullOptGenerate` is a slow command (as it relies on the `fullOptJS` task from Scala.JS, which perform several optimizations), so if you're planning to contribute to Kazari, please use the `fastOptGenerate` task in your development process instead.
 It will produce a larger script, but in more suitable build times.
 You'll be able to find the generated script (`kazari.js`) in the `target/scala-2.11` folder in the `kazari` project.
+This file contains both the javascript dependencies and the compiled Kazari code.
+If you want to use both files separately, use the `kazari-opt.js` and `kazari-jsdeps.js` instead.